CSC-UW/wisc_ecephys_tools/ephyviewer-env/README.md

 pip install -e ./ecephys
 pip install -e ./wisc_ecephys_tools
 ```
 5. Move `launch_raster.sh` to desktop, add +x, and edit paths if necessary.
+In particular, pay attention to whether you are using miniconda or miniforge!
+Paths are different!